-About everything imaginable will be available and most unique envision-able when over 70 vendors and craftsmen from throughout the Midwest open their displays at 9 o’clock, filling the entire wide brick street of the west end of Santa Fe.
+About everything imaginable will be available when more than 60 vendors and craftsmen from throughout the Midwest open their displays at 9 o’clock Saturday morning, filling the entire wide brick street of the west end of Santa Fe Street, the original trail.

-All are welcome to enter the pie baking contest, with an auction of the winners and all competitors to be at 9 o’clock.
+A youth pancake feed is planned at the Federated Church throughout the morning.
+All are welcome to enter the pie baking contest, with an auction of the winners and all competitors also to be at 9 o’clock.

 Always key to Burlingame Rodeo Days are the younger generation, and that includes the really little ones.
 The cutest baby contest is at 9:30 o’clock, with selection to be followed by the Farm Bureau Pedal Pull at 10, for those ages four to just shy teenagers.
-Registration for both begins at 9 o’clock.
+Registration for both begins at 9 o’clock, as well.

-Also on tap for the kids will be pony rides, a petting zoo, mini train rides, Prairie City Miniature Horses, inflatables, rock wall climb, bungee trampoline and “much more for the kids of all ages,” Hecht promised with a grin.
+Also on tap for the kids will be pony rides, a petting zoo, inflatables, and “much more for the kids of all ages,” Hecht promised with a grin.

 Braken on the Bricks Car Show will draw classics, customized and more vehicles of most every color and condition, with entries welcome up to show time at 10 o’clock.
-The Tractor Show moves downtown this year and will share the east end of the Trail with the Car Show.
+The Tractor Show is planned downtown this year and will share the east end of the trail with the car show.

 Now, those are the scheduled features, but whenever one gets to Burlingame, there’ll be features ongoing.
-Detailed map and schedules will be available at the Chamber booth.
+Detailed map and schedules will be available at the Chamber of Commerce booth.

-Included are a quilt show along with ice cream at the library, Dave Prescott operating his sawmill, and samples of authentic chuck wagon cooking.
+Included are a quilt show along with ice cream at the library, Dave Prescott operating his sawmill, a rescue horse display, a cardboard box costume contest and samples of authentic chuck wagon cooking.

-The Schulyer Museum is to be open all day followed by a taco and baked potato feed at 4 o’clock.
+The Schuyler Museum is to be open all day followed by a taco and baked potato feed at 4 o’clock.

 Anticipated highlight always is the Salute to the American Cowboy Parade with entries expected and welcomed from wherever one wants to come with a horse, carriage, car, float, anything special for all to enjoy.
-Lineup is in the high school parking lot and parade starts out at 3 o’clock.
+Lineup is in the high school parking lot at 2 o’clock, judging at 2:30 and the parade starts out at 3 o’clock.